 Dance To Tipperary looks forward to resuming motorsport activities with associated advertising and sponsorships in the coming years.

 Dance To Tipperary album 20 For 20 (20 favorites to celebrate 20 years of Dance To Tipperary) is scheduled for release during March 2020.

 Conversations are taking place about live appearances to celebrate 20 years of Dance To Tipperary during 2020.
 Easier said than done but....

 Due to COVID-19, the decision is made to cancel all Dance To Tipperary 20 year live celebrations and very special live appearances that were in the planning for 2020.
 Dance To Tipperary look forward to getting back out when the time is right.

 Dance To Tipperary announce that legendary songwriter Diane Warren is the writer of their new single titled “What Kind Of World (Would This World Be)”.

 Originally recorded for their fourth studio album, the new single version has been updated, edited and re-mastered at Abbey Road Studios, London.

 The song features epic production and an emotional powerhouse performance.
 All profits from the single will go to various charities and good causes at this time of great need.
-What Kind Of World (Would This World Be) will be released and available for purchase and streaming on Friday July 17th.
+What Kind Of World (Would This World Be) was released on Friday July 17th 2020.